 5. Know Your Onions: Graphic Design: How to Think Like a Creative, Act Like a Businessman and Design Like a God, by Drew de Soto

 This book offers plenty of practical tips and advice to improve how you approach graphic design projects.
 Firmly rooted in the real world, and written in an unconventional, no-BS style, it looks at real-world, contemporary industry processes and how to put them into practice.
-A great read for anyone who’s recently started out as a creative.
+An excellent read for anyone who’s recently started as a creative.

 Priced at £10.46 | Buy the book